XHAKA3456/lerobot/README.md

 ### Connection Order — Example

+> **⚠️ Camera indices and serial ports vary by machine.** Run `ls /dev/video*` and `ls /dev/ttyACM*` to confirm what's assigned on your system, then update the config files accordingly.

 > **This is an example configuration** using 2 leader arms, 2 follower arms, and 3 cameras.
 Adapt the port assignments to match your own setup.

 The OS assigns `/dev/ttyACM*` and `/dev/video*` sequentially based on connection order.
 Connect devices in a consistent order each time so port assignments stay predictable.